adfinis/vault-raft-backup-agent/kubernetes/README.md

-# Cronjob for snapshoting a vault running on Kubernetes
+# Cronjob for snapshotting Vault running on Kubernetes

 This assumes kubernetes authentication backend is configured on vault.